slowernews/wisdom-tldr/README.md

 > *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

-CHALLENGE: Common sense is not so common.
+CHALLENGE: common sense is not so common.

 > *'Taking a fence down without knowing why is there.'*